bernard357/mcp-watch/docs/setup-qualys.md

 If the server has a public ip address, it will be scanned automatically by Qualys.

 As a matter of test, you may prepare a bare cloud server directly from CloudControl:
-- select a data centre in one of the regions covered by MCP Watch
+- select a data centre in one of the regions covered by your MCP Watch instance
 - add a network domain, or pick up an existing one
 - add a VLAN, or use an existing one
 - deploy a server based on an image of your choice